dyune/dyune/README.md

 * [gym-factions-bot](https://github.com/dyune/gym-factions-bot)
 * [minos](https://github.com/dyune/minos)

-_If you wanna chat or have questions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dajiwang7707/)_
+_Want to chat or have questions?
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dajiwang7707/)_